(2-minute read)

 Genesis 24:16-27, Jasher 24:37, 40

-And the damsel was very fair to look upon, a virgin, neither had any man known her, and she was 10 years old: and she went down to the well, and filled her pitcher, and came up.
+The young woman was very beautiful, a virgin whom no man had known.
+She was 10 years old.
+She went down to the well, filled her pitcher, and came back up.

-And the servant ran to meet her, and said, “Let me, I pray, drink a little water of your pitcher.”
+Eliezer ran to meet her and said, “Please, let me drink a little water from your pitcher.”

-And she said, “Drink, my lord:” and she hurried, and let down her pitcher upon her hand, and gave him drink.
+She replied, “Drink, my lord,” and quickly lowered her pitcher to her hand and gave him a drink.

-And when she had done giving him drink, she said, “I will draw water for your camels also, until they have done drinking.”
+After giving him a drink, she said, “I’ll draw water for your camels too, until they’ve finished drinking.”

-And she hurried and emptied her pitcher into the trough, and ran again to the well to draw water, and drew for all his camels.
-And the man wondering at her held his peace, whether the LORD had made his journey prosperous or not.
+She hurried, emptied her pitcher into the trough, and ran back to the well to draw more water.
+She continued until she had drawn water for all his camels.
+Meanwhile, Eliezer silently watched her, wondering if the LORD had made his journey successful.

-And it came to pass, as the camels had done drinking, that the man took a golden earring of half a shekel weight, and 2 bracelets for her hands of 10 shekels weight of gold; And said, “Whose daughter are you?
-Tell me, I pray.
-Is there room in your father’s house for us to lodge in?”
+When the camels had finished drinking, Eliezer took a gold earring weighing half a shekel and 2 bracelets weighing 10 shekels of gold for her wrists.
+He asked, “Whose daughter are you?
+Please tell me.
+Is there room in your father’s house for us to stay?”

-And the Lord listened to the voice of Eliezer, for the sake of his servant Abraham.
-And she said to him, “I am the daughter of Bethuel the son of Milcah, which she bore to Nahor.”
+The LORD heard Eliezer’s prayer for the sake of his master Abraham.
+Rebekah answered, “I am the daughter of Bethuel, son of Milcah, whom she bore to Nahor.”

-And the man bowed down his head, and worshipped the LORD.
-And he said, “Blessed be the LORD God of my master Abraham, who has not left destitute my master of his mercy and his truth: I being in the way, the LORD led me to the house of my master’s brethren.”
+The man bowed his head and worshipped the LORD, saying, “Blessed be the LORD, the God of my master Abraham, who has not failed to show kindness and truth to my master.
+Being on this journey, the LORD has led me straight to the house of my master’s relatives.”

 Climax